Eric von Hippel: Free Citizen Innovation

 Citizen innovation, already shown to be important as was just described, is steadily becoming still more important relative to the producer-centered innovation process still focused on today in innovation theory.
 This is due to two technological trends.
 The first is the increasing availability of cheap or free digital design tools that can be used at home on ordinary personal computers that most consumers possess.
 These design tools have essentially closed the capability gap between developers working in specialist producer laboratories and designers working at home in most fields.
 (Consider that expert producer employee innovators all return to their households in the evening, bringing their training and expertise with them – and which they can now apply to design activities at home using state-of-the-art design tools.)

 The second important trend is the radical reduction in communication costs enabled by the internet.
 It used to be that producers had critical scale advantages over household sector innovators.
 Producers, justified by expectations of selling copies of innovations to many, were able to dedicate a team of many designers to the development of a given design.
 In contrast householders, with no way to identify or share their work with potentially interested others, generally had to work alone, with investments justified by usage of a design by only one or a few.
 Today, a household sector innovator interested in developing a particular design can post his or her interest and idea and evolving design openly on the web.
 Those who have similar needs can then come forward, pick up a share of the work if they like, and benefit from a complete, freely-revealed design created by many collaborators.
 Indeed, today it is possible for such self-formed householder design teams to greatly exceed producer teams in scale.
 A producer, for example, might dedicate a team of 15 employees to a particular project.
 A householder team can in a matter of weeks scale from a single individual to a team of tens or hundreds of expert participants – all working at their own cost, and all openly sharing their design contributions.

 Other research foci

 Eric von Hippel's overall research goal is to explore the phenomenon of user and lead user innovation deeply.

-He in addition seeks to connect his findings to other fields in a way that makes them easily accessible to and useable by both researchers and practitioners.
+He in addition seeks to connect his findings to other fields in a way that makes them easily accessible to and usable by both researchers and practitioners.